-The Maathai award encourages and recognises work by African innovators that shows impactful application of machine learning and artificial intelligence.
+The Maathai Impact Award encourages and recognises work by African innovators that shows impactful application of machine learning and artificial intelligence.

 This award reinforces the legacy of Wangari Maathai in acknowledging the capacity of individuals to be a positive force for change: by recognising ideas and initiatives that demonstrate that each of us, no matter how small, can make a difference.

-The award will be presented at the annual Deep Learning Indaba in September 2018.
-We welcome nominations from both individuals, teams and organisations.
-The winner will be awarded a trophy and a cash prize.
+The award will be presented at the annual Deep Learning Indaba in August 2019.
+We welcome applications from individuals, teams and organisations themselves, or nominations by third parties.

 - The award is open to individuals, teams, or organisations.

 - A research paper that shows important results using machine learning to solve important problems that address food security.

 - The work of an African startup using machine learning, whose work is set to have positive impact or demonstrate technical excellence in their focus area.

 - An individual who has shown a track record of empowering individuals and groups affected or involved with machine learning.

 - Government agencies or individuals contributing positively to the policy and society conversations around machine learning and artificial intelligence.

 - A non-profit organisation that empowers innovators through skills development or mentoring.